ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

      - release_demo-000000/ICOADS_R3.0.0T
      - v1.1+ (HEAD)

-Up until v1.1 (release_2.0), the configuration files where not maintained in the configuration repository, but in the code repository.
+Up until v1.1 (release_2.0), the configuration files were not maintained in the configuration repository, but in the code repository.
 They have been now included in the configuration repository for traceability.
 It is also worth noting, that some changes have been made to the configuration files after v1.1: